- Alumni & Donors

 - Académie de Paris (School district of the city of Paris)

 - Publishing houses: Gallimard Jeunesse, Turbulences Presse (2016-2017) and Nathan (2017-2018)

 This project obtained funding from LIEPP through the 2016 and 2017 calls for proposals.

-The intervention: The project involves two rounds of experimentation (school years 2016-2017 and 2017-2018).
+The project involves two rounds of experimentation (school years 2016-2017 and 2017-2018).
 In both years, the intervention involves children aged 4 attending the pre-primary schools of the 18th, 19th and 20th arrondissements (city districts) of the city of Paris.
-We target the REP/REP+ schools, which display a high concentration of disadvantaged children.
+We target the REP/REP, schools which display a high concentration of disadvantaged children.

-Evaluation protocol: within each of the 22 schools involved in the project (N=944), some classes are randomly assigned to the intervention, and the others are assigned to a waiting list for the next school year.
+Within each of the 45 schools involved in the project (N=1812), some classes are randomly assigned to the intervention, and the others are assigned to a waiting list for the next school year.
 We test the frequency of parental book reading and the vocabulary skills of children of the experimental and control group before and after the intervention.

 The research group recent events: